Alloyd21/Dividend_Calc/readme.md

-# Dividend Investment Projection Calculator
+# Dividend Investment Projection

-This is a Dividend Investment Projection Calculator built using Streamlit.
+This is a Dividend Investment Projection built using Streamlit.
 The app allows users to input details of their investment, including share price, dividend yield, appreciation rate, and additional contributions, to project future returns.
 The app provides projections for baseline, high, and low dividend yield scenarios, with visualisations of investment breakdowns and performance over time.

 ## Features